Money Expert > Life Insurance > The Costs of Starting a Family

 Initial costs of having a child

 Newborns require both constant care and feeding and a lot of kit, from rocking chairs to bottles.
 In the first few months of your baby's life, the expenses will come thick and fast.
 Costs for nappies, clothing, food (and feeding equipment), and toys and furniture all add up.
+The average amount spent on baby essentials in the first nine months often surprises new parents.
 Insurer Liverpool Victoria has estimated that the cost of the first year of a child's life soars to £11,498.

 Lifetime costs of raising a child

-So after you get through all the sleepless nights and expenses of the first year, how much does it cost to raise that toddling kid to university age?
+So after you get through all the sleepless nights and expenses of the first year, how much does it cost to raise that toddling kid and continue raising a child to university age?
 Estimates vary, but let's just say that little bundle you brought home from the hospital is a very expensive proposition.
+The total cost from birth to adult life can exceed £200,000, depending on lifestyle and education choices.

-A study conducted by the Centre of Economic and Business Research (CEBR) for the insurer Liverpool Victoria suggests the costs are even steeper: £229,251 to raise a child from birth to age 21, from the maternity ward to university graduation.
+A study conducted by the Centre of Economic and Business Research (CEBR) for the insurer Liverpool Victoria suggests the spending is even steeper: £229,251 to raise a child from birth to age 21, from the maternity ward to university graduation.
 This includes average expenses of:

 • education: £74,319